romancin/rutorrent-docker/README.md

 ```

 ## Changelog
+v6.0.0 (31/07/2021): Updated base image to Alpine 3.14 and applications to current versionsÂ

 v5.0.1 (07/11/2020): Disabled rar in filemanager plugin because it is not available in Alpine.

 v5.0.0 (07/11/2020): Now old rtorrent versions are deprecated and the image updated to Alpine 3.12.